Types of Water

 - Sea water

-If something pure is mixed with these types of water such that only one of its qualities change, then this is permissible to use for wudhu.
+If a pure substance is mixed with one of these waters such that only one of its qualities changes, wuḍūʾ with it remains permitted.

 - Cooked